 Our policy is to reward achievement of specific financial, strategic and individual performance goals.
 We use an annual Performance Management Process ("PMP") for our employees to assess individual performance.
 In the PMP process, each employee, including each of our NEOs, establishes his or her performance goals at the beginning of the year in consultation with the employee's manager.
-The CEO's performance goals are approved by the board of directors.
-We assess the employee's performance against these performance goals and we include a broad spectrum of metrics, such as safety results, workforce effectiveness, financial and operating results, people development, governance and corporate responsibility, environment and sustainability, and customer value delivery.
+The CEO's performance goals are recommended by the Compensation Committee and approved by the board of directors.
+We assess the employee's performance against these performance goals.
+Performance goals may include a broad spectrum of metrics aligned with achieving our vision, such as safety results, workforce effectiveness, financial and operating results, people development, governance and corporate responsibility, environment and sustainability, and customer value delivery.
 At the end of the year, the employee's performance is assessed against these multiple goals, which results in an aggregate ranking of "exceeds," "achieves" or "below."
 The employee's individual performance ranking is one important factor in decisions regarding compensation.
 The Compensation Committee and the board of directors review the CEO's performance against his goals annually.

-Key performance goals for our NEOs in 2014 were principally in the areas of: cash flow generation, operational excellence, relative competitive performance, capital effectiveness, strategic priorities, safety, workforce effectiveness, and people development.
-Mr. Simons' principal individual performance goals for 2014 were based on Company financial performance (RONA), developing key strategic priorities, and driving improved performance through operational excellence and people development.
-For 2014 compensation decisions, each of our NEOs was determined to have performed at the level of "achieves" or above in relation to his or her goals.
+Key performance goals for our NEOs in 2015 were principally in the areas of: cash flow generation, operational excellence, relative competitive performance, capital effectiveness, strategic priorities, safety, workforce effectiveness, and people development.
+Mr. Simons' principal individual performance goals for 2015 were based on the three key levers on which the Company is focused to drive shareholder value-portfolio, performance and capital allocation-as well as growth and achievement against the Company's vision.
+For 2015 compensation decisions, each of our NEOs was determined to have performed at the level of "achieves" or above in relation to his or her performance goals.